YahooArchive/mojito/docs/dev_guide/code_exs/generating_urls.rst

 **Difficulty Level:** Intermediate

+.. _generate_urls-summary:

 Summary
 =======

 This example shows you a way to generate URLs to a particular view independent of the controller or action of the mojit.

 The following topics will be covered:

 - configuring routing paths to call actions from mojit instances
 - creating a URL in the mojit controller with the `Url addon <../../api/classes/Url.common.html>`_

+.. _generate_urls-notes:

 Implementation Notes
 ====================

 The route paths for this code example are defined in the routing configuration file ``routes.json``.
 You can define any path and then associate that path with a mojit instance and an action.
 When the client makes an HTTP request on that path, the associated action on the mojit instance defined in ``application.json`` will be executed.
 Before creating the routes for the application, you first need to create the mojit instance.

 In the ``application.json`` below, you configure the application to use an instance of the mojit ``GenURLMojit``.
 The instance in this example is ``mymojit``, but the instance name can be any string as defined by `RFC 4627 <http://www.ietf.org/rfc/rfc4627.txt>`_.

 .. code-block:: javascript